How to get new notes from banks in Singapore for Chinese New Year

 Exchanging crisp banknotes is a long-standing Chinese New Year tradition in Singapore, which is why demand peaks in the weeks before the festive season.
 New notes aren’t issued year-round, so they can run out quickly.

 This guide explains how to get new notes from a bank in Singapore, what to expect during Chinese New Year, and how the process works across major banks.
-We’ll also let you in on how you can send your blessings internationally with Wise e-hongbao, and get a chance to win a fee credit of up to £88.88!
+We'll also introduce the Wise account, a handy companion to make your money go further with low, transparent fees.

 Table of contents